xenify-io/litepaper/README.md

 - Yes, there are several ways to participate with Xenify, including:

   - Utilise the Xenify aggregator to perform seamless single-click swaps and earn XNF in the process.
-  - Engage in direct burns of vXEN or vUSDy to acquire XNF.
+  - Engage in direct burns of XEN or YSL to acquire XNF.
-  - Stake XNF tokens to earn native chain tokens such as ETH, BNB and MATIC.
+  - Stake XNF tokens to earn native chain tokens such as ETH, BNB, and MATIC.
   - Purchase a Phoenix Ape NFT to unlock daily amplified burns and more.
   - Contribute to the protocol's growth through community initiatives.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What happens if there are no token swaps or burns during a daily cycle?

-- In the unlikely event that a cycle passes without any swaps on Xenify and no users burning either vXEN or vUSDy, the daily XNF cycle distribution will not occur.
+  - In the unlikely event that a cycle passes without any swaps on Xenify and no users burning either XEN or YSL, the daily XNF cycle distribution will not occur.
 The XNF tokens that were due to be distributed during this cycle won't be minted.
-Consequently, the overall supply of XNF will reduce by the number intended for distribution in that cycle.
+Consequently, the overall supply of XNF will be reduced by the number intended for distribution in that cycle.
 For instance, if the daily allocation for a cycle was set at 20,000 XNF, and no swaps or burns take place during that cycle, then these 20,000 XNF will neither be minted nor distributed.
 Instead, the total supply of XNF will be reduced by 20,000 XNF at the end of the cycle.

   - But what if a cycle passes where only swaps are undertaken and no burns occur?
 Well, In this scenario, the designated daily XNF for distribution will be apportioned among the participants of the swap.
 For instance, if the daily allocation for a cycle is set at 20,000 XNF, and swaps are performed without any burns occurring during that cycle, then the full allocation of 20,000 XNF will be minted and distributed amongst the swap participants.

   - Similarly, in a cycle where only burns are executed with no swaps taking place, the full allocation of XNF scheduled for distribution will be allotted to the participants of the burn auction.
 For instance, if the daily allocation for a cycle is set at 20,000 XNF, and burns are conducted without any swaps happening during that cycle, then the full allocation of 20,000 XNF will be minted and distributed amongst the participants of the burn auction.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️What happens to the rewards if there are no veXNF holders?
 - If there are no veXNF holders at the end of the cycle, the native chain rewards generated from the swap fees and burn fees will be utilised to create protocol-owned XNF liquidity.
 This function will only be triggered at the end of a cycle when there are no veXNF holders and all locks are expired.

 <br>